vivien000/clip-demo/README.md

 Click [here](https://colab.research.google.com/github/vivien000/clip-demo/blob/master/clip.ipynb) to try the included notebook in Google Colab.
 Connect with your Google account and execute the first (and only) code cell.

+Alternatively, an equivalent demo can be found as a Hugging Face's [Space](https://huggingface.co/spaces/vivien/clip) (and it works without an account).

 ## Acknowledgements

 Thanks to: